Home > Home Organization > Home Organization Tips > How to Declutter Common Problem Areas Around the House

 How to Declutter the Refrigerator & Freezer

 Constantly knocking things over when you reach for something in the back of the fridge?
-Tired of throwing away bags of salad every week because you forgot about them?
+Tired of throwing away lettuce every week because you forgot about it?
 Don’t know what’s hidden deep in your freezer?
 An organized fridge and freezer can help prevent food waste and make finding items easier.

-• Before you go grocery shopping, take stock of what’s already in your fridge and freezer and toss out any expired foods.
-This can help prevent waste and buying more than you need.
+• Before you go grocery shopping, empty your fridge and freezer and toss out any expired foods.
+This can help you avoid buying more than you need and reduce waste.

-• Use clear acrylic storage bins to maximize available storage space.
+• Use clear, acrylic storage bins to maximize storage space.
 Group similar items together like veggies, herbs, fruits, cheeses, and lunch meats.

 • Store condiments, sauces, and other jars on a turntable to avoid having to dig through your fridge to find something in the back and prevent items from being forgotten about for months.

 • Store leftovers in clear, stackable food containers so you can see what’s inside.
-Clear out any unused leftovers every weekend to avoid clutter in the fridge.
+Remove any unused leftovers every weekend to prevent a cluttered fridge.

-• Take note of things that tend to go bad in your house often.
-This will help you decide which perishable items should go straight into the freezer, bought in smaller quantities, or removed from your grocery list.
+• Take note of things that tend to go bad frequently.
+This will help you decide which perishable items should go straight into the freezer, be bought in smaller quantities, or get removed from your grocery list.

 How to Declutter Under the Sink

-Under-the-sink storage is common in kitchens and bathrooms, but it’s also one of the easiest places to accumulate clutter because it’s often dark, cramped, and out of sight.
-By decluttering and organizing the space under the sink, you can get more functional storage in kitchens and bathrooms.
+Under-the-sink storage is common in kitchens and bathrooms—and it’s also one of the easiest places to accumulate clutter because it’s often dark, cramped, and out of sight.
+By decluttering and organizing under the sink, you can get more functional storage in your kitchens and bathrooms.

-• Designate the under-the-sink area for specific types of items, such as kitchen cleaning supplies, so it doesn’t turn into a catch-all for items you just want out of the way.
+• Designate the under-the-sink area for storing specific types of items—such as cleaning supplies and overstock—so it doesn’t turn into a catch-all for items you just want out of the way.

 • Consolidate beauty products or cleaning supplies if you have some that are half-empty or nearly empty.
 This can help you better maximize available storage space.